99+ Etsy Shop Name Ideas

 How to Change Your Etsy Shop Name

-The best thing to know is that you can totally change your Etsy shop name if you decide you hate it down the road.
+The most important thing to know is that you can easily change your Etsy shop name at any time.
+It’s a relatively simple process.

-According to the Etsy Seller Handbook, you can go to Settings > Info & Appearance > Click change next to Shop name.
+In order to change your Etsy shop name, you can go to Settings > Info & Appearance > Click change next to Shop name.

-You can change your shop name up to 5 times says Etsy but any more than that, you need to contact Etsy support and have them help you change it manually.
+Etsy allows you to change your shop name up to 5 times, but after that, you need to contact the Etsy support team and have them help you change it manually.

-Personally, we recommend changing the name just 2-3 times if you need to change it.
-Julie has never changed her Etsy shop names and it hasn’t been a problem for her yet.
+Personally, we recommend changing the name a maximum of 2-3 times if you need to change it.
+Julie has never changed her Etsy shop name and it hasn’t been a problem for her yet.

-Of course, a rebrand could always be something she pursues down the road and loves that Etsy gives that option should she need it.
+Of course, a rebrand could always be something she pursues down the road, and she loves that Etsy provides that option should she need it.

-How to Know if Your Shop Name is Trademarked
+How to Know if Your Etsy Store Name is Trademarked

 The Etsy Seller Handbook also has some tips on how to check if your shop name is trademarked.
 This means that another company has filed for rights to use this name and you may be infringing upon their rights if you choose to use it as well.